-The top five companies accounted for 55.3% of the total revenue of natural gas reciprocation compressors market in China in 2022.
+The top five companies accounted for 37.5% of the total revenue of natural gas reciprocation compressors market in China in 2023.

-In terms of sales revenue of natural gas reciprocating compressors, among the leading companies, our Group ranked third, and accounting 6.1% of the natural gas reciprocation compressors market in China.
-In addition, among the private oilfield service providers, our group ranked first.
+In terms of sales revenue of natural gas reciprocating compressors, among the leading companies, our Group accounted 0.1% of the natural gas reciprocation compressors market in China.